- M.S. in Biotechnology

 - A statement of purpose indicating your reasons for undertaking graduate study.
 In addition, please describe your qualifications for the academic program and your career objectives in undertaking this program.
 Also, please outline your specific interests and any experience in the biosciences workforce.
 For Brandeis undergraduates applying to the five-year program, please describe how your bachelor's degree requirements can be met in the first year of the program.

-- Graduate Record Exam (GRE) is required, except for Brandeis undergraduates applying to the five-year B.A./M.S. or B.S./M.S. program.
-Our ETS institution code is 3092.
+- Graduate Record Exam (GRE) or Graduate Management Admission Test (GMAT) is required, except for Brandeis undergraduates applying to the five-year B.A./M.S. or B.S./M.S. program.
+Our institution codes are 3092 for GRE and G3FD-ZX-31 for GMAT.

 International students: For additional requirements for international applicants (non-U.S. citizens or non-permanent residents), minimum TOEFL, IELTS, or PTE scores, and important information regarding visas, please click here.

 For a more comprehensive description of application requirements, please visit our Frequently Asked Questions page.

 Generous scholarships and financial aid are available; for more information, please visit our Financial Aid page.

 Students in our Biotechnology program graduate with a solid foundation in not only biology, but fundamental professional skills needed to begin their career.
 Students prepare for careers at biotechnology firms, in bioscience research, and in the pharmaceutical industry through curricular, research, professional development, and internship opportunities.
 Internships have included companies such as Adnexus, Genzyme, Millennium, Pfizer, Acetylon, AdvanDx, Agrivida, Charles River, Essential Life Solutions, Novartis, Shire, Super Religare, and WorldCare Clinical.
 Hospitals such as Memorial Sloan-Kettering Cancer Center and New England Baptist Hospital have also welcomed our students.
 Students and alumni can work closely with our Career Services office for an array of resources, including CV/resume help, job search, and networking.